-By far the most popular way people have split their routines is with a so-called “A/B” split.
-The most common of these is a classic “upper-lower” split with the shoulder girdle and arms being hit one day and then the lower body the next session.
+By far the most popular way people have split their routines is with a two-way split routine.
+The most common of these is a classic upper-lower split routine with the entire upper body being trained in one day and then the whole lower body the next session.

 Another thing is that you have the option of hitting each bodypart twice a week should you choose to train 4x a week.

-According to McDonald, the routine is "trying to strike a volume between the issues of frequency (for gene expression and protein synthesis), recovery (failure training can burn people out) and progression (I want to see the poundages going up consistently over the cycle). "
+According to McDonald, the routine is "trying to strike a volume between the issues of frequency (for gene expression and protein synthesis), recovery (failure training can burn people out) and progression (I want to see the weights going up consistently over the cycle). "

 Lyle McDonald's 'Generic Bulking Routine

-Mon: Lower Squat: 3-4X6-8/3′ (3-4 sets of 6-8 with a 3′ rest) SLDL or leg curl: 3-4X6-8/3′ Leg press: 2-3X10-12/2′ Another leg curl: 2-3X10-12/2′ Calf raise: 3-4X6-8/3′ Seated calf: 2-3X10-12/2′
+Squat: 3-4X6-8/3′ (3-4 sets of 6-8 with a 3′ rest)

-As far as volume, if you are an older trainer or do not have the recovery, he recommends to cut the volume back to 2-3X6-8 and 1-2X10-12, or consider making this a 3 day a week routine, M/W/F: week 1 (upper Mon+Fri, lower Wed) and week 2 (lower Mon+Fri, upper Wed), thus A-B-A, B-A-B etc.
+As far as volume, if you do not have the best recovery, he recommends to cut the volume back to 2-3X6-8 and 1-2X10-12, or consider making this a 3 day a week routine, M/W/F: week 1 (upper Mon+Fri, lower Wed) and week 2 (lower Mon+Fri, upper Wed), thus A-B-A, B-A-B etc.